Pittsburgh Car Accident Lawyer

 Statistically, most drivers will be involved in an accident at some point in their lives.
 According to auto insurance industry statistics, the average American files an insurance claim for an auto accident about every 18 years.
 When and if you do find yourself in an accident, knowing what to do immediately afterward can make all the difference for you and your family.

-These steps will help you through the process of preparing for and dealing with a car accident:
+These steps will help you through the process of preparing for and dealing with a traffic accident:

 - Prepare ahead of time.
 Doing a little bit of prep work can be tremendously helpful in the event you’re involved in a car accident.
 Here are a few things to do right now that may come in handy weeks, months or years from now: